 Any contractual or written agreement pertaining to a loan of initial capital, if applicable.

-Documentation of a bond or an escrow account in an amount set by 935 CMR 501.105(16);
+Documentation of a bond or an escrow account in an amount set by 935 CMR 501.105(16): Bond;

 Identification of the proposed address for the License;

 Documentation of a property interest in the proposed address.
-The proposed MTC must be identified in the documentation as the entity that has the property interest.
+The proposed MTC shall be identified in the documentation as the entity that has the property interest.
 Interest may be demonstrated by one of the following:

 Clear legal title to the proposed site;